openeuler-mirror/docs/docs/en/docs/ApplicationDev/preparations-for-development-environment.md

 ### Downloading and Running IntelliJ IDEA

-After the preceding environment configuration is complete, you can download and run the IntelliJ IDEA.
+After the preceding environment configuration is complete, you can download and run IntelliJ IDEA.
 The latest version of IntelliJ IDEA is incompatible with openEuler in some functions.
-You are advised to click  [here](https://www.jetbrains.com/idea/download/other.html)  and download the Linux package of the 2018 version.
+You are advised to click  [here](https://www.jetbrains.com/idea/download/other.html) to download the Linux package of the 2018 version.
 Move the downloaded package to the directory where you want to install the software and decompress the package.

 ```
 $ tar xf ideaIC-2018.3.tar.gz
 ```

-Decompress the package, switch to the IntelliJ IDEA directory, and run the IntelliJ IDEA.
+After the decompression is complete, switch to the IntelliJ IDEA directory and run IntelliJ IDEA.

 ```
 $ cd ./idea-IC-183.4284.148